EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 ## 4. Features

-### Gets, Puts and Write-Batch
+### Gets, Iterators and Snapshots
 Rocksdb is a data store that stores arbitrary keys and values.
 The keys and values are treated as pure byte streams.
 There is no limit to the size of a key or a value.
 There is a `Get` api that allows an appliaction to fetch a single key-value from the database.
-A `MultiGet` api allows an application to retrieve  a bunch of keys from the database, all the keys-values returned via a `MultiGet` call are consistent with one-another iterators and snapshots.
+A `MultiGet` api allows an application to retrieve  a bunch of keys from the database, all the keys-values returned via a `MultiGet` call are consistent with one-another.

 All data in the database is logically arranged in sorted order.
 An application can specify a Key-Comparison method that specifies a total ordering of keys.
 An `Iterator` api allows an application to do a `RangeScan` on the database.
 The `Iterator` can seek to a specified key and then the application can start scanning one key at a time from that point.
 The `Iterator` api can also be used to do a reverse iteration of the keys in the database.
 A consistent-point-in-time view of the database is created when the Iterator is created.
 Thus, all keys returned via the Iterator are from a consistent view of the database.